In This Article:

 • Businesses can produce and sell a variety of cannabis products (edibles, beverages, topicals, etc.) to attract customers looking for new experiences.

 • With well-thought-out and effective marketing strategies, cannabis operators can differentiate themselves in the competitive marketplace.
-By leveraging the latest technological solutions, such as Artificial Intelligence (AI) and automation, cannabis businesses can improve tracking and traceability, ensure accurate reporting, and streamline operations.
+By leveraging the latest technological solutions, such as Artificial Intelligence (AI) and automation, businesses can optimize tracking and traceability, ensure accurate reporting, and streamline operations.

-• Through SEE programs, designed to address historical disparities, marginalized communities and individuals can gain new opportunities to enter and succeed in this market.
+• Through SEE programs, designed to address historical disparities, marginalized communities and individuals can gain new opportunities to enter and succeed in this industry.

 Consumer Insights: NY Cannabis Market